Kristine S. Knaplund, J.D.

 Office: School of Law (SOL)

-Her most recent articles are: "Children of Assisted Reproduction," 45 Michigan Journal of Law Reform 899 (Summer 2012); "The New Uniform Probate Code's Surprising Gender Inequities," 18 Duke Journal of Gender Law and Policy 355 (Spring 2011); "Synthetic Cells, Synthetic Life, and Inheritance," 45 Valparaiso Law Review 1361 (Summer 2011); "Charity for the Death Tax?: The Impact of Legislation on Charitable Requests," 45 Gonzaga Law Review 713 (2010); "The Right of Privacy and America's Aging Population," 86 Denver University Law Review 439 (2009); "Legal Issues of Maternity and Inheritance for the Biotech Child of the 21st Century," 43 ABA Real Property, Trust and Estate Law Journal 393 (Winter 2008); "The Evolution of Women's Rights in Inheritance," 19 Hastings Women's Law Journal 3 (Winter 2008); "Grandparents Raising Grandchildren and the Implications for Inheritance," 48 Arizona Law Review 1 (Spring 2006); "Equal Protection, Postmortem Conception and Intestacy," 53 Kansas Law Review 627 (April 2005); and "Postmortem Conception and A Father's Last Will," 46 Arizona Law Review 91 (Spring 2004).
+Her most recent articles are "Baby Without A Country: Determining Citizenship For Assisted Reproduction Children Born Overseas", which will be published in the Denver University Law Review, Summer 2014; "Children of Assisted Reproduction", 45 Michigan Journal of Law Reform 899 (Summer 2012); "The New Uniform Probate Code's Surprising Gender Inequities", 18 Duke Journal of Gender Law and Policy 334 (Spring 2011) and "Synthetic Cells, Synthetic Life, and Inheritance", 45 Valparaiso Law Review 1361 (Summer 2011); "Charity for the Death Tax?: The Impact of Legislation on Charitable Requests", 45 Gonzaga Law Review 713 (2010); "The Right of Privacy and America's Aging Population", 86 Denver University Law Review 439 (2009); "Legal Issues of Maternity and Inheritance for the Biotech Child of the 21st Century", 43 ABA Real Property, Trust and Estate Law Journal 393 (Winter 2008), "The Evolution of Women's Rights in Inheritance", 19 Hastings Women's Law Journal 3 (Winter 2008), "Grandparents Raising Grandchildren and the Implications for Inheritance", 48 Arizona Law Review 1 (Spring 2006), "Equal Protection, Postmortem Conception and Intestacy", 53 Kansas Law Review 627 (April 2005), and "Postmortem Conception and A Father's Last Will", 46 Arizona Law Review 91 (Spring 2004).